 Using numpy for large datasets

-If you are working with a larger dataset, you should use the “numpy” library for optimization, which runs faster.
+If you are working with a larger dataset, consider using the “numpy” library for optimization, as it runs faster.

 In this code, we first filtered a list with numeric values and kept NaNs.

-In the next step, using the np.isnan() method, we created an array of True or False values where Non-nan values become False and NaN values become True.
+In the next step, we used the np.isnan() method to create an array of True or False values, where non-NaN values became False and NaN values became True.

 Finally, counted True values using the np.sum() method.